kera-cudmore/this-is-the-way/README.md

-# This is the Way

 ![This is the Way Game](documentation/social-image.png)
+# THIS IS THE WAY

 Team Livin' La Vida Yoda's Game entry for the May the Force be with you Code Institute Hackathon, May 2023.

 'This Is The Way' is a one-player game for large screens (not currently available for mobile devices - Patience, my young Padawan!)
-You play Grogu from 'The Mandolorian', facing off against Jawas and collecting frogs before reuniting with The Mandolorian.
-Click 'Play Music' to get the full 'Mandolorian' experience!
+You play Grogu from 'The Mandalorian', facing off against Jawas and collecting frogs before reuniting with The Mandalorian.
+Click 'Play Music' to get the full 'Mandalorian' experience!

 ![GitHub last commit](https://img.shields.io/github/last-commit/kera-cudmore/this-is-the-way?color=red&style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/kera-cudmore/this-is-the-way?color=orange&style=for-the-badge)